dd32/td-gh-ex/readme.txt

 Bazaar Lite is our new creative and minimal ecommerce WordPress theme.
 Perfect to manage a shop and blog, it offers a fully responsive layout to be displayed on every kind of device.

-Created by ThemeinProgress, http://www.themeinprogress.com Bazaar Lite WordPress Theme, Copyright 2018 ThemeinProgress.
+Created by ThemeinProgress, http://www.themeinprogress.com Bazaar Lite WordPress Theme, Copyright 2019 ThemeinProgress.
 Bazaar Lite is distributed under the terms of the GPLv2 or later

 == Changelog ==

+= 1.5.8 =
+Release date - April, 24 - 2019

+* Tested with WordPress 5.1.1
+* Updated - WooCommerce templates

 = 1.5.7 =
 Release date - February, 16 - 2019